jdee/xmas/README.md

 single line of code.

-It is regrettably difficult to compile K&R C in 2019, so I've updated it to ANSI C to build and run cleanly with GCC & Clang.
+It is regrettably difficult to compile K&R C in 2019, so I've updated it to ANSI C to build and run cleanly with GCC, Clang & Visual C.

 Some changes were necessary to compile.
 Others suppress warnings without resorting to compiler options or pragmata.
 All changes have been made in